Ten-Work/Ten-Work.github.io/game_1a2b/index.md

 ###  Introduction to the rules

-Bulls and cows is a puzzle game, guess a string of non-repeating numbers in the correct order according to the clues provided.
+Bulls and Cows is a puzzle game that uses clues to guess a string of unique numbers in the correct order.

 * If one number is guessed and the position is correct, the clue will display 1A; if two numbers are guessed, 2A will be displayed, and so on.
 * Guess 1 number, but the location is wrong, the clue shows 1B; guesses 2 numbers, shows 2B, and so on.